Magnatronic/cromestesia/README.md

 ### Designed For
 - **Music therapy sessions** with individuals and groups
-- **Students with physical disabilities** requiring accessible interfaces
-- **Students with learning disabilities** benefiting from multi-sensory experiences
 - **Sensory integration activities** combining auditory and visual stimuli
 - **Creative expression** through music and visual arts